ppcasm/sharkshit64/README.md

 Just kidding :p

-The project (hopefully) intends to faithfully re-create the exerience of Sharkwire online as it was during its very short lived release back in 1999, with potentially a few added features.
+The project (hopefully) intends to faithfully re-create the exerience of Interact's Sharkwire Online as it was during its very short lived release back in 1999, with potentially a few added features.

 This is all currently a WIP, but does include some basic functionality.